-Boots Riley’s totally bonkers Sorry to Bother You doesn’t pack in that many references, but one moment just the before the film’s third act may leave you a little confused.
+Boots Riley’s totally bonkers Sorry to Bother You doesn’t pack in in in in that many references, but one moment just the before the film’s third act may leave you a little confused.
 If you’re wondering just what the heck Tessa Thompson’s Detroit was reciting during her gallery exhibition performance you’ve come to the right place.

 Mild spoilers follow for a scene in Sorry to Bother You.